Bhavan-Naik/splitbill/README.md

 # 🚀 Features

-✅ Itemized Bill Splitting: Enter what each person ordered—no more dividing bills evenly when some ordered more.
+✅ Itemized Bill Splitting: Enter what each person ordered - no more dividing bills evenly when some ordered more.

 ✅ Support for Groups: Split bills between any number of people.